rkuma183/wilsonmar.github.io/_posts/2016-04-26-user-stories-for-devops.md

 * As a developer, I want to receive periodic reports on application usage so that I can see **trends over time**.

+* As a developer,
+I want to maintain build step configurations in <strong>only one location</strong>
+to reduce the risk of configuration divergence.

+<a name="Sysadmin"></a>

 ## System Admin user stories